 But it wasn’t just Phil’s arrival that was the start of West’s ending.
 Moving from The Forum to Staples seemingly put a strain on his relationship with Dr. Jerry Buss who was slowly taking more of a hands-off approach.

-“The Lakers had been home to me, unlike the home I had grown up and felt apart from.
-But now the home was feeling less and less hospitable, and I was sensing that I didn’t belong, or wasn’t wanted, there any more, that I had stayed too long at the fair and it was time for me to go.”
+"“The close nature of our relationship began to change, and not only did I feel more and more unappreciated, or under-appreciated, but my own personal demons, rooted in my childhood, were threatening me.”“The Lakers had been home to me, unlike the home I had grown up and felt apart from.
+But now the home was feeling less and less hospitable, and I was sensing that I didn’t belong, or wasn’t wanted, there any more, that I had stayed too long at the fair and it was time for me to go.”"

 With some of these stories surfacing it becomes clear just why West was willing to walk away from such an iconic franchise to take the same position in Memphis.
 But don’t think for a second Jerry’s book is all finger pointing and accusation.
 He delves into his own demons and admits plenty of his own character flaws.
 Like the time his assistants threw him a surprise party in Memphis.
 Instead of rejoicing in the kind gesture, West simply turned his back and walked out.
 He would later reimburse his assistants for their efforts but the damage was done.

 By the way it looks West’s book should be as compelling a tell-all as you’ll find.
 What makes him so unique is the ability to bear his soul for the entire world to see in such frank detail.